 To download an entire directory tree with wget, you need to use the

-This will cause wget to follow any links found on the documents within the specified directory, recursively downloading the entire specified URL path.
+This will cause wget to follow any links found on the documents within the specified directory.
+From there it will perform a recursive download of the entire specified URL path.

--e robots=off, which ignores restrictions in the robots.txt file.
+-e robots=off command.
+This ignores restrictions in the robots.txt file.
 In general, it’s a good idea to disable robots.txt to prevent abridged downloads.

 wget -X /absolute/path/to/directorywill exclude a specific directory on the remote server.